mapbender/mapbender-starter/CONTRIBUTING.md

 ## Definition

-The Elements can be a part of each [bundle] and should be stored under *SomeBundle/SomeElementName* folder.
+Mapbender elements are optional part of each [bundle] and should be stored under *SomeBundle/SomeElementName* folder.

 Each Mapbender element is: